stclib/STC/examples/README.md

 }

 ```
-And then the Viking data struct:
+And the Viking data struct:
 ```
 typedef struct Viking {
     CStr name;